tarantool/doc/doc/reference/reference_lua/box_error.rst

     | <box_error-new>`                     | throw                           |
     +--------------------------------------+---------------------------------+

+box.error throws an object that has cdata type and has following fields:

+    * "type", (string) error's C++ class,
+    * "code" (number) error's number,
+    * "message" (string) error's message,
+    * "file" (string) Tarantool source file,
+    * "line" (number) Tarantool source file line number.

+Additionally, if the error is a system error (for example due to a failure in socket or file io), there may be a sixth member:
+"errno" (number) C standard error number.

 .. function:: box.error{reason = string [, code = number]}

     When called with a Lua-table argument, the code and reason have any